-As a REIT we are subject to a number of organizational and operational requirements, including a requirement that we currently distribute at least 90% of our annual taxable income.
-Our policy is to distribute at least 100% of our taxable income to avoid paying federal tax.
-With a view toward increasing our equity and preserving additional capital, we reduced our quarterly dividend in the second quarter of 2009 to \$0.50 per common share.
-We continue to evaluate this current dividend rate in light of our actual and projected taxable income, liquidity requirements and other circumstances, and there can be no assurance that the actual dividends declared by our Board of Directors will not differ materially.
+A REIT is subject to a number of organizational and operational requirements, including a requirement that it currently distribute at least 90% of its annual taxable income.
+Boston Properties, Inc.'s policy is to distribute at least 100% of its taxable income to avoid paying federal tax.
+With a view toward increasing our equity and preserving additional capital, Boston Properties, Inc., our general partner, reduced our quarterly distribution in the second quarter of 2009 to \$0.50 per common unit.
+We continue to evaluate this current distribution rate in light of our actual and projected taxable income, liquidity requirements and other circumstances, and there can be no assurance that the future distributions declared by Boston Properties, Inc.'s Board of Directors will not differ materially.